Adam Banton

 Adam Banton (born February 28, 1975, in Nokesville, Virginia) is an American freestyle BMX rider and MTB rider, professional musician and part owner of The Biker and Baker granola.
 He's known to have resided in Phoenix, Arizona.
 His riding style is regarded as progressive and creative while not limited to any specific genre of Freestyle BMX.
 He began riding in 1987 after being influenced by a Dennis McCoy demo clip on his local news station.

-Adam is currently sponsored by Odyssey, Badger Balm, Space Brace C.T.I Knee-Braces.
+Adam is currently an Ambassador or sponsored by Tasco-MTB Odyssey, Badger Balm Space Brace Redmond Relyte.
 He has had two different signature Odyssey grips, and has had a signature Odyssey "B.E.T.A." backpack.
 Adam's personal bike was added to the Flick Trix BMX finger bike line.
 He also has worked with Armourdillo on a signature belt and wallet series.

-Adam was acknowledged and credited for inventing the downside tailwhip by RideBMX Magazine in 2016.
+Among other unique tricks Adam was acknowledged and credited for inventing the downside tailwhip by RideBMX Magazine in 2016.